-Oracle Enterprise Repository is now deployed.
-It is recommended that you test the installation using the Oracle Enterprise Repository Diagnostics page and the recommended tests are as follows:
+You have now deployed the Oracle Enterprise Repository.
+You should test the installation using the Oracle Enterprise Repository Diagnostics page.
+You must perform the following tests:

 - 1. On the Oracle Enterprise Repository Diagnostics page

 - Product Version Information

 - Test Required Libraries

 - Test Database

 - If you are unable to access the Oracle Enterprise Repository login page or application, or if you see an error message of some kind, it may be possible that the db.password property in the database.properties file was not encrypted.
-Check the cmee.log file for any messages that explains this behaviour.
+Check the cmee.log file for any messages that explains this behavior.